 Community Partners: Louisiana Economic Development, Southwest Louisiana Chamber- Economic Development Alliance, Louisiana SEED Center at McNeese State University

-, the Mossville community expressed interest in preserving the history of the area.
-The Imperial Calcasieu Museum is leading a history project to capture, preserve and make available the written and oral history of the people and community of Mossville.
-The research will be available to the general public at the Imperial Calcasieu Museum, the McNeese Archives and LSU Libraries Special Collections, Louisiana and Lower Mississippi Collections.
-Audio, video and images will be available through the McNeese Library, the Calcasieu Parish Library System and through the Louisiana State University Library servers.
+A steering committee of Mossville residents and the Imperial Calcasieu Museum spearheaded a history project, funded by Sasol, to preserve and make available the written and oral history of the people and community of Mossville.
+An exhibit featuring written and oral histories, copies of family photographs, aerial photographs, video and photographs of standing structures and artifacts is now housed at the museum's annex gallery.
+The research is available to the general public at the Imperial Calcasieu Museum, the McNeese Archives and Louisiana State University Libraries Special Collections, Louisiana and Lower Mississippi Collections.
+Audio, video and images are available through the McNeese Library, the Calcasieu Parish Library System and through the Louisiana State University Library servers.

 Community Partners: Imperial Calcasieu Museum, Louisiana State University T. Harry Williams Center for Oral History